pultarmi/HardNet_MultiDataset/README.md

 Repo provides scripts to train on multiple datasets of format of 6Brown or AMOS.
 The main script is HardNetMultipleDatasets.py

-To run the code, you must first download the dataset [AMOS_views_v3](https://drive.google.com/open?id=1Dza78UlrbHKG83XZlvNKOiAHVWg3uiHn)
-[HPatches view split](https://drive.google.com/file/d/1gQu4sQ7nZP-a2p_2ffRq0V3avEBlJhQz/view?usp=sharing) into Datasets folder - see the definition in the HardNetMultipleDatasets.py file.
+To run the code, you must first download the datasets [AMOS Patches](http://cmp.felk.cvut.cz/~qqpultar/AMOS_views_v3.zip), [HPatches view split](http://cmp.felk.cvut.cz/~qqpultar/hpatches_split_view_train.pt) into Datasets folder - see the definition in the HardNetMultipleDatasets.py file.
 The script provides an easy way to define source datasets and the composition of batches (how many patches in each batch from each source).
 The default definition is the one we used to get weights for [WISW@CAIP2019](http://cvg.dsi.unifi.it/cvg/index.php?id=caip-2019-contest#results) competition.

 HPatches view split pt file was generated via the script HPatchesDatasetCreator.py.
 If you want to create it yourself (you can generate illum split as well), you need to download [hpatches-release](https://github.com/hpatches/hpatches-dataset) folder, run the script and then you should get the exactly same file.